 Travel doesn’t have to be expensive.
 That’s right, I said it.
-Instead of worrying about your cash flow, there are ways to adjust how you travel to gain experiences and have a good time.
-Here are some budget travel tips to help you…
+Instead of worrying about your cash flow, there are ways to adjust how you travel to gain experience and have a good time.
+Keep reading to learn some budget travel tips to help you.

 1. Find Inexpensive and Luxurious Accommodations

 When you think of budget travel, sub-par lodging options probably come to mind.
 But you don’t have to stay in hostels for a low-cost trip.
 In fact, you can find great deals on luxurious options.
 I frequently use Airbnb when traveling and often pay half of what I would in a 5-star hotel in the same city while still receiving 5-star accommodations.
 Now that Airbnb is becoming more popular around the world, the prices are also becoming more competitive, but you can still find good deals.
 You simply have to take the time to look.
 Use the filters on Airbnb to narrow down your options and read the reviews.

 2. Get the Best Airfare

 The golden rule for getting the best airfare used to be to book early in the week.
 This is when airlines often change their fares.
 However, it’s more of a guideline now.
 I still watch fares on Sundays, but I’ve also found low prices on Thursdays.
 To find the best airfare, watch your route via Google Flights.
 Then look at third-party sites, such as Expedia.
 And don’t forget to look at the airline’s website as well.
 Periodically I’ll find the best deal directly from the airline.
 If your budget travel dates or location are flexible, try Scott’s Cheap Flights.